fallen-icarus/cardano-loans/README.md

 Some DApps try to rely on off-chain credit history databases, but this is not a good approach.
 *Reading* credit histories must be just as trustless as *writing* credit histories.
-Even if the blockchain records the credit history trustlessly, if lenders can't querying the credit history, it is effectively the same as there being no credit history.
+Even if the blockchain records the credit history trustlessly, if lenders can't query the credit history, it is effectively the same as there being no credit history.
 A centralized database, or a database that is hard to read, is easy to commandeer/censor.

 In practical terms, if only beefy computers are able to read the credit histories from the blockchain, those with these computers are in a priviledged position between borrowers and lenders.